-Measure the number of new housing units approved by September 2020
+Measure the number of new housing units approved through March 2022

 This goal is measured by tracking the number of new housing units where a building unit has been approved.